styluslabs/geodesk-tiles/README.md

 ## Details ##

-At the moment, it is necessary to use a forked libgeodesk with [one small change](https://github.com/clarisma/libgeodesk/pull/6) which hopefully can be merged upstream.

 [server.cpp](server.cpp) uses [cpp-httplib](https://github.com/yhirose/cpp-httplib) to provide an HTTP server and sqlite to save generated tiles to an mbtiles file.
-Tile builder threads (number set by `--threads` option, currently defaulting to one due to a possible deadlock bug) share a queue to prevent duplicate work.
+Tile builder threads (number set by `--threads` option, defaulting to CPU cores minus one) share a queue to prevent duplicate work.

 Simple Cohen–Sutherland clipping is used in [clipper.h](clipper.h); more robust clipping for edge cases should be added in the future.